 - The Project and Applicant spaces at the top of the form exactly match those on Form A. - An Excel spreadsheet is provided on our website as a template.
-Please add rows and reword as needed to provide a complete picture of the project budget. - Total Expenses and Total Income in each column should be equal. (e.g. Total Expenses to be covered by HTA CEP financial support (a) should equal Total Income from HTA CEP requested (a).) - The sum of columns (c), (d), and (d) must equal column (f). - Program Expenses: This category includes program operating costs such as equipment rental (e.g., tents or sound equipment), entertainment, travel, security, office supplies, postage, etc. Generally, Community Enrichment Program funds are not approved to support general operating expenses of the organization itself. - Marketing Expenses: This category includes advertising, promotional activities and/or items such as posters, flyers, brochures, collateral materials, public relations, and website development or enhancement. - Administrative Expenses: This category includes administrative fees relating to expenses needed for management of the proposed project.
+Please add rows and reword as needed to provide a complete picture of the project budget. - Total Expenses and Total Income in each column should be equal. (e.g. Total Expenses should equal Total Income for each of the respective columns.) - The sum of columns (c), (d), and (d) must equal column (f). - Program Expenses: This category includes program operating costs such as equipment rental (e.g., tents or sound equipment), entertainment, travel, security, office supplies, postage, etc. Generally, Signature Events funds are not approved to support general operating expenses of the organization itself. - Marketing Expenses: This category includes advertising, promotional activities and/or items such as posters, flyers, brochures, collateral materials, public relations, and website development or enhancement. - Administrative Expenses: This category includes administrative fees relating to expenses needed for management of the proposed project.
 Examples include: costs of board of directors' meetings, general legal services, accounting, liability insurance, office management, auditing, human resources, and other centralized services.
 (Note: liability insurance, if claimed, must be placed under Administrative and cannot be placed under any other category.)
-No more than ten percent (10%) of the CEP award money may be allocated to the administrative expenses. - Determining In-Kind Costs: The Hawai'i Department of Human Resource Development (DHRD) publishes salary schedules.
+No more than thirty percent (30%) of the Signature Events award money may be allocated to administrative expenses. - Determining In-Kind Costs: The Hawai'i Department of Human Resource Development (DHRD) publishes salary schedules.
 These schedules are broken down into Bargaining Units (BU).
 We recommend pulling up the "Classification Specification and Minimum Qualification Requirements" document, which can be found here: http://dhrd.hawaii.gov/state-hr-professionals/class-and-comp/.
 Look through the jobs list in the "Classification" spreadsheet to find the job closest to the one you are assigning the volunteer.
 (If you are not sure, you can click on the link in the "Class Specifications" column of the spreadsheet to see a job description.)
 To see the salary schedule for that job, click on the link in the "BU Salary Schedule" column of the spreadsheet.
 This will take you to the salary schedule for that job.
 The Salary Schedule will show you all the wages for that Bargaining Unit (BU).
 The unit will be further broken down into classes.
 (Example: BC01, BC02, etc.) When in doubt, go with the lowest classification. - Cash Match Requirement: A minimum of one-to-one (1:1) in matching funds to the amount of funds requested.
 Matching funds can be in the form of cash or in-kind contributions.
-A minimum of forty percent (40%) of the match must be in the form of cash.
-The remaining match may be in cash or as in-kind. - Change from last year: HTA will no longer be reimbursing expenses to attend the Global Tourism Summit.
+A minimum of fifty percent (50%) of the match must be in the form of cash.
+The remaining match may be in cash or as in-kind. - Change from last year: HTA will no longer be reimbursing expenses to attend the Global

+Tourism Summit.
 Awardees will, instead, be offered a discounted rate.
 The Summit should not be included in your project budget.